 The GHG reductions estimated for each option are not additive.
-Based on high-level estimates, a reasonable combination of technologies could reduce emissions a ~5 MMtCO2e, at an average cost of \$163 per metric ton (t.)
-Alternative combinations could lower the cost, as well as the amount of reductions.
+Based on high-level estimates, a reasonable combination of technologies could reduce emissions ~5 MMtCO2e, at an average cost of \$163 per metric ton (t).
+Alternative combinations could raise or lower the cost, as well as raise or lower the amount of reductions.
 Every combination of the eight technology options was not rigorously analyzed, but the MAG is unanimous in recommending that such analysis is necessary to evaluate the best mix of options.

-The scenarios presented here can be grouped into categories of emissions avoided, conservation and energy efficiency, and emissions captured and stored (carbon capture and storage and reuse -CCSR)
+The scenarios presented here can be grouped into categories of emissions avoided, conservation and energy efficiency, and emissions captured and stored [carbon capture and storage and/or reuse (CCSR)].